Kxvin1/ct_log_parser_challenge/README.md

 ### 3. Check file validity - How to run tests

-- First, add your file to the "log_files" directory and change the 'log_file' variables in the 3 test files
+- First, add your file to the "log_files" directory and change the 'log_input' variables in the 3 test files

 - Then if you would like to test if your log file is accepted and is accepted by the script, run the following command in the root directory